SESYNC-ci/advanced-git-lesson/docs/_slides/branch.md

  - [deleted]         my-new-branch
 ~~~

-*Note*: You can also merge newer changes from the master branch into a side branch.
+*Note*: You can also merge newer changes from the main branch into a side branch.
 Just do the opposite of the above `git checkout` and `git merge` steps:
-first checkout the side branch and then `git merge master`.
+first checkout the side branch and then `git merge main`.
 {:.notes}

 ===